Minstrel show: Height

 Non-race-related humor came from lampoons of other subjects, including aristocratic whites such as politicians, doctors, and lawyers.
 Women's rights was another serious subject that appeared with some regularity in antebellum minstrelsy, almost always to ridicule the notion.
 The women's rights lecture became common in stump speeches.
 When one character joked, "Jim, I tink de ladies oughter vote", another replied, "No, Mr. Johnson, ladies am supposed to care berry little about polytick, and yet de majority ob em am strongly tached to parties."
 Minstrel humor was simple and relied heavily on slapstick and wordplay.
-Performers told nonsense riddles: "The difference between a schoolmaster and an engineer is that one trains the mind and the other minds the train."
+Performers told riddles: "The difference between a schoolmaster and an engineer is that one trains the mind and the other minds the train."

 With the advent of the American Civil War, minstrels remained mostly neutral and satirized both sides.
 However, as the war reached Northern soil, troupes turned their loyalties to the Union.
 Sad songs and sketches came to dominate in reflection of the mood of a bereaved nation.
 Troupes performed skits about dying soldiers and their weeping widows, and about mourning white mothers.
 "When This Cruel War Is Over" became the hit of the period, selling over a million copies of sheet music.
 To balance the somber mood, minstrels put on patriotic numbers like "The Star-Spangled Banner", accompanied by depictions of scenes from American history that lionized figures like George Washington and Andrew Jackson.
 Social commentary grew increasingly important to the show.
 Performers criticized Northern society and those they felt responsible for the breakup of the country, who opposed reunification, or who profited from a nation at war.
 Emancipation was either opposed through "happy plantation" material, or mildly supported with pieces that depicted slavery in a negative light.
 Eventually, direct criticism of the South became more biting.